Financial Conduct Authority (FCA) confirms temporary financial relief for customers impacted by the coronavirus

 Coronavirus – more help for people with debts

-Top money blogger Debt Camel discusses this in more detail, as she looks at what to do if you have bigger debts such as care finance, payday loans and Universal Credit advances.
+Top money blogger Debt Camel discusses this in more detail.
+Looking at what to do if you have bigger debts such as care finance, payday loans and Universal Credit advances.

 If you are struggling and are unable to pay any debt.
 Now is the time to get in touch with banks, credit companies and ask for help.
-Measures have been designed to be put in place to help you, but you still need to make these arrangements with any debtors you may have.
+Measures have been designed to be put in place to help you.
+However, you still need to make these arrangements with any debtors you may have.

 What the FCA says: